kameshsampath/fruitsgql/README.md

 }
 ```

-Let us generate the ORM code for our table `Fruits`,
+Let us generate the ORM code for our table `fruits`,

 ```shell
 go generate ./ent